carlinhoshk/teste-emp-front/README.md

-# CRUD em React e Redux usando a fakeAPI
+# CRUD em React Redux usando a fakeAPI

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).